oopsmonk/documentation/getting-started/1.5/first-steps/hello-world.md

 To complete this tutorial, you need a [developer environment for Node.js](../first-steps/set-up-env.md).

-In this tutorial, you'll connect to a node that's run by the IOTA Foundation in the Devnet: A development network.
+In this tutorial, you'll connect to a node that's run in the IOTA Foundation Devnet: A development network.

 ## Send a transaction to the node